bloominstituteoftechnology/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ] Animate page transition and/or card loading.
-- [ ] Add error handling for all async (axios) calls.
-Including some styled UI.
+- [ ] Add error handling for all async (axios/AJAX) calls.
+(Including some styled UI.)
 - [ ] Add a "details view" and route to show more details for each type of record.
 (Hint: Look into route parameters or nested routes.)
   - [ ] Similar to the "details view" now with a UI twist: use a [modal](https://react.semantic-ui.com/modules/modal/#variations-size) component to show item view.
 (If you can, build [modal with routes](https://codesandbox.io/s/react-router-modal-gallery-classes-example-z98l5).)
+- [ ] Add [paging support](https://react.semantic-ui.com/addons/pagination/#types-pagination) (next/previous links.)
 - [ ] Refactor to use as few Components as possible - while still readable to a React Dev.
-(Hint: think HoC, render props, FaaC.)
+(Hint: research these patterns: HoC, render props, FaaC.)
-- [ ] Add [paging support](https://react.semantic-ui.com/addons/pagination/#types-pagination) (next/previous links.)
 - [ ] Add additional fields to search form.
 They are unique for each endpoint.
 See [**Available parameters**.](https://rickandmortyapi.com/documentation/#filter-characters), etc..
 - [ ] Use the [GraphQL Endpoint](https://rickandmortyapi.com/documentation/#graphql) with multiple search fields.